erikglee/HBCD_CBRAIN_PROCESSING/docs/source/bids_details.rst

 pipeline.
 In other instances, preliminary QC measures are already in place to assess whether the data is of sufficient quality for processing or to prioritize which data should be processed first.
-In these cases, the scans.tsv file is downloaded and queried to determine which files should be included or prioritized for processing.
+In these cases where QC is available, the scans.tsv file is downloaded and queried to determine which files should be included or prioritized for processing.

 Structure of Processing Outputs
 -------------------------------